Top 6 Easiest States to Get PR in Australia in 2026

 - Be under 45 years old.

-- Choose an occupation from the list of eligible skilled occupations.
+- Choose an occupation from the list of state-eligible skilled occupation list Australia

 - Obtain a valid and positive skills assessment for your chosen occupation.